 Inextricably connected to its site, the Museum owes its development to important archaeological discoveries made in Old Montréal in the eighties.
 Inaugurated in 1992 as part of the 350th Anniversary celebrations of the City of Montréal, Pointe-à-Callière is the only substantial archaeological museum in Canada.
 It is also the largest and most visited history museum in Montréal.

 In addition to the permanent exhibitions – Where Montréal was Born, Archaeo-Adventure and Pirates or Privateers? – The Museum also presents Yours Truly, Montréal, an avant-garde multimedia extravaganza on the history of the city.
 Every year, the Museum also holds three national and international temporary exhibitions as well as a full and constantly changing program of cultural activities for young people and families.
-In addition, the Museum is home as well to a gift shop and restaurant, L’Arrivage.
+In addition, the Museum is home as well to a gift shop and Bistro, L’Arrivage.
 A must see for anyone who visits or lives in Montréal!

 A site of great historical importance